[wpml_language_selector_widget]

 Patient Education1

-• Provide patients with NHL or their care givers with detailed information about the disease, diagnosis, and treatment options to help them make informed decisions.
+• Provide patients with NHL or their caregivers with detailed information about the disease, diagnosis, and treatment options to help them make informed decisions.
 Educate them on the strategies to cope with emotional stress and daily functioning due to illness and health impairment.
 Prepare the patient about what to expect with the treatment and how to cope with side effects.
-Tailor information according to the patient needs to reduce anxiety and improve satisfaction.
+Tailor information according to the patient’s needs to reduce anxiety and improve satisfaction.
 Ensuring appropriate information concerning treatment cost and health insurance coverage can prevent stress due to financial burden.

 Emotional/Mental Health1